fwhuesken/customSP500/readme.txt

 - ~~add nasdaq100~~~
 - ~~add dropdown to select different indexes~~~
 - ~~display selected data~~
+- ~~separate table for sector needed~~
-- scrape sector data from Yahoo?
+- need sector data for all fractionable stocks
-- separate table for sector needed use JOIN to display constituents of sp500 and nasdaq together
+- use JOIN to display constituents of sp500 and nasdaq together
 - let user select which ones to drop